 - The first product ever sold at the farm was watermelons!
 Dr. Dave’s children ran a roadside produce stand during the first summer that they lived at the farm.

 - When the Smith’s purchased the property, it was a bankrupt chicken farm.
-The fish are raised in the same barns that housed the chickens.
+The fish are raised in the same barns that once housed chickens.